nenebird16/BVBontology/README.md

 - `/docs`: Conceptual documentation of the ontology
   - `/schema`: Entity and relationship definitions
   - `/examples`: Sample use cases and data models
+  - `/glossary.md`: Comprehensive reference for all terms and entities
 - `/implementation`: Technical implementation details
   - `/neo4j`: Neo4j-specific schema and queries
   - `/cypher`: Common query patterns